 – Marco De Ambrogi, The Lancet Infectious Diseases

-2019 Foreword INDIES Book Awards - Result: Finalist in the LGBTQ+ category
+2019 Foreword INDIES Book Awards - Result: Gold Medal Winner in the LGBTQ+ category